 I was born in 1982 in Poland.
-Currently I work as an associate professor at the Faculty of Management, University of Warsaw, Poland where I recently moved from the Institute of Philosophy, Adam Mickiewicz University in Poznan.
+Currently, I work as an associate professor at the Faculty of Management, University of Warsaw, Poland.

-My current research interests embrace two fields: management science (with a special focus on routines, intentionality, capabilities, micro-foundations of organizational behavior plus theory development) and Action Theory (highlighted themes: intentions, habits, collective actions, automaticity).
-My approach to those two areas is highly interdisciplinary, hence my interests cover also a wider range of issues (philosophy of the social sciences, metaphilosophy, philosophy of language, philosophy of mind, but also – selected problems in the general philosophy of science, cognitive and social psychology, AI, decision theory, game theory, and behavioural economics).
+My research interests embrace two fields: management research (with a special focus on routines, intentionality, capabilities, micro-foundations of organizational behavior, innovation management plus theory development) and philosophy of action (highlighted themes: intentions, habits, automaticity).
+My approach to those two areas is highly interdisciplinary, hence my interests cover also a wider range of issues (metaphilosophy, philosophy of language, philosophy of mind, but also – selected problems in philosophy of science, cognitive and social psychology, AI, decision theory, game theory, and behavioural economics).

 Good idea about my academic profile and interests gives the mini-interview carried out by Istvan Zardai from PhilosophyofAction.com.

 A significant portion of my academic work and scientific experience is connected with a research on the international arena.
-I have presented the results of my research at international seminars, workshops, conferences, and congresses in Poland, Italy, Switzerland, Finland, Croatia, Germany, Turkey, India, Japan, Portugal, the UK, and the USA.
+I presented my research at international seminars, workshops, conferences, and congresses in Europe, Asia and North America.

 In 2012 I won a Fulbright Senior Advanced Research Award (research at UC Davis, USA), and in 2013 – the Scholarship for Polish Distinguished Young Scientists.
-In years 2013-2018 completed 4 visiting fellowships: at the University of California, Riverside (Kościuszko Visiting Professor), at the University of Helsinki (as a Visiting Fellow), at the University of California, Davis (as a Fulbright Visiting Scholar) and, recently, at Università degli Studi Roma Tre, FILCOSPE in Italy (Visiting Research Fellow).
+Besides I completed three other visiting fellowships: at UC Riverside, Univesity of Helsinki (Finland) and Roma Tre (Italy).

-Besides, I am an aficionado of contemporary music (esp. free jazz), Ancient Greek language, and long distance cycling.
-My newest hobbies are alpine skiing and free climbing.
+I am an aficionado of contemporary music, Ancient Greek language, and long distance cycling.
+My newest hobbies are alpine skiing and climbing.